fsmosca/rflask/README.md

     runtime_version: "3.11"
 ```

+### 12. Shutdown

+Be sure to shutdown your project if you are just testing it.

 ## Note

 * The `app.yaml` is using flexible environment.
 Attempts to use standard environment did not work so far.